Colin Pratt: Promoter and team manager

 Pratt became co-promoter at the Rye House Rockets with former boss Len Silver in 1979.
 In 1983, he spent a season as team manager at King's Lynn Stars before becoming promoter at Cradley Heath in 1984.
 He stayed at Cradley until 1996 where he became co-promoter of the ill-fated London Lions, based at the Hawks' previous stadium, Hackney Wick.
 By now it had been redeveloped and renamed the London Stadium.

 The promotion closed after one season so Pratt moved to the Bradford Dukes as team manager.
 In 1998, the opportunity arose to join the Coventry Bees as promoter and Pratt has been there ever since in promoter/co-promoter and team manager roles.

-He also had an eight-year spell as the Great Britain team manager (with Eric Boocock).
+He also had two spells as the Great Britain team manager from 1979 to 1980 and with Eric Boocock from 1986 to 1993).
 He has won sixteen major trophies as a manager or promoter.
 He has served several terms on the British Speedway Promoters' Association management committee.